-Central City Value reclassifies its English Learners at a higher rate than similar and resident comparison schools.
+University Prep Value reclassifies its English Learners at a higher rate than resident comparison schools.
+In the 2016-2017 and 2017-2018 school years, its reclassification rate substantially exceeded the resident school medians, by more than 24 percentage points in the most recent year reported.
 Its college-going culture of academic excellence leads to high rates of readiness to enter universities and correspondingly high rates of acceptance.